Suing For Damage Caused By Potholes Includes Breach of Municipal Responsibility to Maintain Public RoadwaysPage last modified: February 10 2022

-What Happened If the City Failed to Fix a Pothole?
-Can I Sue the City?
+What Happened If the Municipality Failed to Fix a Pothole?
+Can I Sue the Municipality?

 When a Road Is Poorly Maintained Resulting In Vehicle Damage the Local Municipality May Be Liable.
 The Municipality to Take Reasonable Steps When Maintaining Roads.
 When Suing a Municipality, Special Notice Periods May Apply.

 Understanding the Legal Duties Upon Municipalities For the Maintenance and Repair of Roads Including Potholes

 Potholes and other roadway hazards can pose significant risk of injury to persons as well as damage to vehicles, among other things, as property.
 While many incidents with roadway hazards result in only relatively minor mishaps, serious damage or even severe injuries can result from the failure to properly maintain roadways including failure to maintain incidentals such as signage per The Queen v.
 Jennings et al., S.C.R.
 532; guardrails, trees per Swinamer v.
 Nova Scotia (Attorney General), 1 S.C.R.
 445, among other things, that go beyond merely just the roadway surface.

 The legal duty imposed upon the municipality to maintain the roadway is enshrined within section 44 of the Municipal Act, 2001, S.O.
 2001, Chapter 25 where it is stated:

 44 (1) The municipality that has jurisdiction over a highway or bridge shall keep it in a state of repair that is reasonable in the circumstances, including the character and location of the highway or bridge.

 (2) A municipality that defaults in complying with subsection (1) is, subject to the Negligence Act, liable for all damages any person sustains because of the default.

 (3) Despite subsection (2), a municipality is not liable for failing to keep a highway or bridge in a reasonable state of repair if,